termux/termux-packages/CONTRIBUTING.md

   Software which is either closed-source, contain binary-only components or is distributed under End User License Agreement is not accepted.

-- **Not installable through cpan, gem, npm, pip or cargo**
+- **Not installable through language-specific package managers**

-  These packages should be installed through `cpan`, `gem`, `npm`, `pip`, `cargo` and so on.
+  These packages should be installed through language-specific package managers, e.g:

+  - `cargo`
+  - `cpan`
+  - `dotnet tool`
+  - `gem`
+  - `npm`
+  - `pip`

-  Packaging modules for Perl, Ruby, Node.js, is problematic, especially when it comes to cross-compiling native extensions.
+  Packaging modules for Node.js, Perl, Ruby, is problematic, especially when it comes to cross-compiling native extensions.

 - **Not taking too much disk space**